 To help you make the most of your time in China, I’ve created a quick guide to Mandarin Chinese!

-After writing the article I thought, “Hey!
-I speak Chinese, I could totally do a language guide for China!”
-Last night I got really nerdy and excited, and ended up creating a 14-minute video along with a detailed language guide.
-I went to bed at 4am.
+Last night I got really nerdy and excited and ended up creating a 14-minute video along with a detailed language guide.
+I went to bed at 4 am.
 I have a problem.

 Chinese is really hard.
 It may be the most difficult language to learn for English speakers.
 Once you get the hang of it, speaking is actually pretty easy; it’s the characters that kill you (怎么这么难?!).
 While Chinese pronunciation can be difficult, the biggest barrier for new speakers is using tones.